-The benefit of freight factoring is that it allows you to get funds within 24 hours of submitting an invoice and signed bill of lading.
+The benefit of freight factoring is that it allows you to get funds immediately after approval of submitted invoice and signed bill of lading.
 Trucking companies who do not use Freight Factoring are left on uncertain payment terms as shippers and freight brokers can pay between 30-90 days.

 Freight Factoring provides trucking startup companies with immediate access to capital.
 With this, you avoid the 30 to 90 day payment period common in the trucking industry.
 If you do business with creditworthy customers then you qualify for freight factoring.

 - Easier to obtain than a bank loan